Health First Colorado Pharmacy Benefits

 How to Read the Preferred Drug List

-This is the Preferred Drug List.
-Drugs in the Preferred column do not require prior authorization.
+Drugs in the Preferred column of the Preferred Drug List do not require prior authorization.
 Drugs in the Non-preferred column require prior authorization.

 Are some drugs not covered at all?

-Colorado Medicaid does not cover the following categories of medications for any reason:
+Health First Colorado does not cover the following categories of medications for any reason:

 - Non-Rebatable Drugs